CodeBoss86/DataParser/README.md

 requirements.txt
 start.sh
 ```
-- In the current directory, run the shell script to execute the program
+- In the current directory, build the program by executing the command below based on your OS.
 #### For Linux or MAC
 ```bash
 sh start.sh